 The opportunity is the place to store all the information about a particular potential sale.
 The kind of information stored on the opportunity record might be such things as Estimated Revenue, Estimated Close Date and Pipeline stage.

-Before we finish our look at leads in Dynamics 365 what about the exception where qualifying a lead doesn’t create three records?
+Before we finish our look at leads in Dynamics 365 what about the exception were qualifying a lead doesn’t create three records?

 Microsoft Dynamics 365 gives you the ability to link a lead record to an existing account and/or existing contact (see image below).
 This means that when you hit the qualify button on a linked lead it merely creates an opportunity for your existing account and contact.

-Hopefully this will have helped you to understand leads in Dynamics 365.
+Hopefully, this will have helped you to understand leads in Microsoft Dynamics 365.